Effects of the nuclear equation of state on the r-mode instability and evolution of neutron stars: The nuclear model

 \subsection{The thermodynamical method}

 The core-crust interface corresponds to the phase transition between nuclei and uniform nuclear matter.
 The uniform matter is nearly pure neutron matter, with a proton fraction of just a few percent determined by the condition of beta equilibrium.
-Weak interactions conserve both baryon number and charge \cite{Lattimer-07}, and from the first law of thermodynamics, at temperature $T=0$ we have
+Weak interactions conserve both baryon number and charge \cite{Lattimer-07}, and from the first law of thermodynamics, at temperature $T=0$ I have

-where $u$ is the internal energy per baryon, $P$ is the total pressure, $v$ is the volume per baryon ($v=1/n$ where $n$ is the baryon density) and $q$ is the charge fraction ($q=x-Y_e$ where $x$ and $Y_e$ are the proton and electron fractions in baryonic matter respectively).
+where ${\cal E}$ is the internal energy per baryon, $P$ is the total pressure, $v$ is the volume per baryon ($v=1/n$ where $n$ is the baryon density) and $q$ is the charge fraction ($q=x-Y_e$ where $x$ and $Y_e$ are the proton and electron fractions in baryonic matter respectively).
 In $\beta$-equilibrium the chemical potential $\hat{\mu}$ is given by $\hat{\mu}=\mu_n-\mu_p=\mu_e$ where $\mu_p$, $\mu_n$ and $\mu_e$ are the chemical potentials of the protons, neutrons and electrons respectively.
-The stability of the uniform phase requires that $u(v,q)$ is a convex function~\cite{Callen-85}.
+The stability of the uniform phase requires that ${\cal E}(v,q)$ is a convex function~\cite{Callen-85}.
 This condition leads to the following two constraints for the pressure and the chemical potential

-It is assumed that the total internal energy per baryon $u(v,q)$ can be decomposed into baryon ($E_N$) and electron ($E_e$) contributions
+It is assumed that the total internal energy per baryon ${\cal E}(v,q)$ can be decomposed into baryon ($E_N$) and electron ($E_e$) contributions

-The relative theory has been extensively presented in our recent publication~\cite{Moustakidis-010}.
-We consider the condition of charge neutrality $q=0$ which requires that $x=Y_e$.
-This is the case we will consider also in the present study.
+The relative theory has been extensively presented in the recent publication~\cite{Moustakidis-010}.
+I consider the condition of charge neutrality $q=0$ which requires that $x=Y_e$.
+This is the case which will also be taken into account in the present study.
 Hence, according to Ref.~\cite{Moustakidis-010} the constraints (\ref{cond-1}) and (\ref{cond-2}), after some algebra lead to the following constraint

 For a given equation of state, the quantity $C(n)$ is plotted as a function of the baryon density $n$ and the equation $C(n)=0$ defines the transition density $n_t$.